SoftwareAG/webmethods-developer-portal/samples/web-components/README.md

 ### 1. Create a web component

-   1. Please follow the instruction available in the web component Read me file on *How to generate the JS file*.
+   1. Please follow the instruction available in the web component Read me file on to generate the web component JS file.

       ***Example***: To generate the api-gallery-box web component, refer [api-gallery-box README](api-gallery-box/README.md)